 In 2016, she was the recipient of the Wellcome Trust and Imperial College London Value in People Award.
 Most recently, in 2019, Dr Ahmetaj-Shala was awarded the Imperial College Springboard Fellowship in recognition of her post-doctoral research work.
 In the same year, she was also the recipient of the prestigious Bülbring Award awarded by the British Pharmacological Society (2019) and the Imperial College London Value in People Award (2016).
 She has also received awards from numerous bodies including the British Physiological Society (Pfizer Prize), American Heart Association, The Magdi Yacoub Research Network, British Pharmacological Society and the National Pulmonary Hypertension Research Forum.

 As well as research, Dr Ahmetaj-Shala is also the lead of the Public Engagement and Science Communications Team at the Organ-on-a-chip (OOAC) Technologies Network (Queen Mary's University).
-Dr Ahmetaj-Shala is also actively involved in undergraduate and postgraduate teaching at Imperial College London.
-In 2018, she became a Fellow of the Higher Education Academy, holds a Postgraduate Certificate and Diploma in Teaching in Higher Education and is due to complete a Master’s in Education in summer 2020.
-She has supervised many postgraduate students and has been the official supervisor of one PhD student that completed in 2018.
+Dr Ahmetaj-Shala is also actively involved in undergraduate and postgraduate teaching at Imperial College London and is a Fellow of the Higher Education Academy.
+In 2020, she was awarded a Master’s in Education.

 et al., 2014, Morphology and vasoactive hormone profiles from endothelial cells derived from stem cells of different sources, Biochemical and Biophysical Research Communications, Vol:455, ISSN:1090-2104, Pages:172-177